-The competition included news December 2020, and awards were announced April 13.
+The competition included news coverage from January through Piotrowski for Coronavirus Cover-December 2020, and awards were announced April 13.
 The A-T, a weekly student media publication in print and online at UW Oshkosh, covers news on campus and in the local community.